-If you’re running a recent Ubuntu release, you can install the Mininet packages.
+If you’re running a recent Ubuntu release, or Debian 11+, you can install the Mininet packages.
 Note that this may give you an older version of Mininet, but it can be a very convenient way to get started.

 Next, install the base Mininet package by entering only one of the following commands, corresponding to the distribution you are running:

-If Mininet complains that Open vSwitch isn’t working, you may need to rebuild its kernel module:
+If Mininet complains that Open vSwitch isn’t working, make sure it is installed and running: